All-In-One-Discord-Program-Tools/All-In-One/README.md

 ## English :

-> with All In One (Artist Version) you can have exactly what All In One (Free Version) already has but everything is in color
+> with All In One (Artist Version) you can have exactly what All In One (Free Version) already has but everything is in color.

 ## Français :

-> avec All In One (Artiste Version) vous pourrez avoir exactement ce qu'a déjà All In One (Free Version) mais tout est en couleur
+> avec All In One (Artiste Version) vous pourrez avoir exactement ce qu'a déjà All In One (Free Version) mais tout est en couleur.

 # All In One (Developer Version) 0,75€
  ![image](https://user-images.githubusercontent.com/124546838/230749769-a2230874-b8ad-4a6c-8d8a-5ecc63198003.png)